zizz-0/Wiki-Race/README.md

 ![shell layout](imgs/shellLayout.png)
 ![planar layout](imgs/planarLayout.png)

 While adding a maximum number of nodes removes the aspect of just how complex the graph is, it is the most readable.
-The final visualized graph ended up being a shell layout graph with a maximum of 300 nodes and a threshold of 5 (this can change depending on the heuristic).
+The final visualized graph ended up being a spring layout graph with a maximum of 300 nodes and a threshold of 5 (this can change depending on the heuristic).

 ![visualized graph](imgs/final_thresholdMaxEdgesSpringLayout.png)